DashMedia/modx-google-map/docs/readme.txt

 ## Building this package (using Repoman)

-This package can be compiled using [Repoman by https://github.com/craftsmancoding/repoman](https://github.com/craftsmancoding/repoman).
+This package can be compiled using [Repoman by Craftsman Coding](https://github.com/craftsmancoding/repoman).